-This is the latest edition of The Fake Newsletter from BuzzFeed News.
-Go here to subscribe.
+This is the latest edition of the Fake Newsletter from BuzzFeed News.
+Subscribe here.

-There will soon be more people aged 65+ in the US than in any other demographic, and it will stay that way for decades.
+There will soon be more people aged 65 and up in the US than in any other demographic, and it will stay that way for decades.
 I’ve spent months collecting data on the online habits of older people, with a particular focus on how they interact with false content.
-I just published a new story that dives deep into this — here are some of the most compelling points:
+I just published a new story that dives into this.
+Here are some of the most compelling points:

 Four recent studies found that those over 65 are more likely to consume and share fake news on platforms such as Facebook, Twitter, and the web.